reslp/funannotate-docker/README.md

 docker pull reslp/funannotate:1.7.2
 docker pull reslp/funannotate:1.7.4
 docker pull reslp/funannotate:1.8.1
+docker pull reslp/funannotate:1.8.3
 docker pull reslp/funannotate:experimental # removes phylogenetic reconstruction and heatmaps from funannotate compare (based on 1.7.4) docker pull reslp/funannotate:git_clone # based on latest commit on build date: June 22, 2020 (based on 1.7.4)
 ```

+**Note:** As of funannotate version 1.8.3 the container is based on a conda installation of funannotate.
+This lead to major changes in the Dockerfile.
+The basis for container versions pre 1.8.3 as the second Dockerfile: `Dockerfile_pre_1.8.3`

 ## Table of Contents
 [Status of Container](#current-status-of-container)\